 Electronic course readings (Elektronische Semesterapparate)

-During the current crisis, electronic course readings have become indispensable for providing students with necessary course materials.
 By following this link (and filling in our online order form) you may have your materials scanned by library staff and uploaded directly into your Stud.IP course file.